 - Backups: yes, daily, using JetBackup.
 Other cPanel backup tools are disabled, but it is allowed to make one-click backups using JetBackup “snapshot”.

-- Cloudflare integration through cPanel, along with Railgun integration.
+- Cloudflare integration through cPanel,

 - SSD storage.